California Car Insurance

 - The CA DMV is notified of your insurance cancellation and you have not replaced it within 45 days.

-- Your car insurance information is not given to the DMV within 30 days of your car’s initial registration or transfer of ownership.
+- Your California auto insurance information is not given to the DMV within 30 days of your car’s initial registration or transfer of ownership.

 - You registered your car with false evidence of insurance.